Greater Montréal can count on a varied and well-organized transportation network. Here’s a quick overview:

 If you decide to stay in Québec after your studies, you will need to obtain a Québec driver’s licence.
 There are agreements between Québec and certain countries; check if you can benefit from them.

 Launched in 2013, BIXI has quickly become a favorite of Montrealers and tourists.
-With its 5,200 self-service bikes spread out across 460 stations throughout Montréal, Westmount and Longueuil, this service is a must for life in urban Montréal.
+With over 2,400 self-service electric BIXI’s and over 7,000 regular BIXI’s spread out across over 700 stations throughout Montréal, Westmount and Longueuil, this service is a must for life in urban Montréal.

-Whether you get on a BIXI or your own bike, nearly 800 km of bike lanes criss-crossing the entire Island of Montréal await you!
+Whether you get on a BIXI or your own bike, over 3,450 km of bike lanes criss-crossing Greater Montréal and its surroundings await you!

 To head out on two-wheels and explore Montréal’s north or south shores, consult the following maps for bike route networks outside the Island: